Snapper Foster: 2003, 2010

 Snapper briefly returned to town in 2003 when Liz broke the news to Jill that the Fosters were not her biological family.

 In 2010, Liz was making a visit to Genoa City to visit Jill and brought Snapper along with her as a surprise, but Jill and Kay quickly left for the hospital after receiving a call about an ailing Liz, who was rushed to the hospital after she had collapsed shortly after she and Snapper got off their plane.
 The hospital allowed Snapper doctor privileges in order to work on Liz, who on her deathbed confessed a secret to Snapper about Jill's true parentage.

+Reception

+In 2022, Charlie Mason from Soaps She Knows placed Snapper 12th on his list of the best 25 characters from The Young and the Restless, commenting "The first in a long, long line of playboys on The Young and the Restless, this med student — most famously played by The Hoff — could have coined the term "playing doctor."
+In addition, throughout the 1970s, he was the Rx for any and every storyline lull."